matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Google Cloud Functions

-**6. Your application uses network protocols other than HTTP/S, and the application is run partially on-premises and partially in the cloud.
+**6. Your application uses network protocols other than HTTP/S, and the application run partially on-premises and partially in the cloud.
 What execution environment should you consider?**

 - Google Kubernetes Engine